Acoustic Neuroma Removal

 - Careful monitoring

 - Microsurgical removal

-- Tumor is growing
+- The tumor is growing

-- Tumor is causing hearing problems
+- The tumor is causing hearing problems or neurologic symptoms

 - Hearing loss

 - Difficulty with balance

 - Ringing in your ears

 - Facial weakness and numbness on the side of the tumor